 The disabled population in the state is double the national average.
 Persons living with a disability below the age of 65 in the declared counties averages 17%, which doubles the national average of 8.6%.
-The map below shows the areas within the declared counties where the highest percent of disabled people.
+The following map shows the areas within the declared counties where the highest percent of disabled people live.

-One of the most pressing issues in the state is disability tied to employment, particularly with the highest incidence of black lung disease amount former coal miners.
-Residents in West Virginia with black lung disease received almost \$40 million in Part C Black Lung Claims and Disbursement in FY 2016 from the U.S. Department of Labor (DOL), the highest amount among all 50 states.
-The Division of Coal Mine Workers' Compensation to coal miners who are totally disabled by pneumoconiosis arising out of coal mine employment, and to survivors of coal miners whose deaths are attributable to the disease.
+One of the most pressing issues in the state is disability tied to employment, particularly with the high incidence of black lung disease among former coal miners.
+Residents in West Virginia with black lung disease received almost \$40 million in Part C Black Lung Claims and Disbursements in FY 2016 from the U.S. Department of Labor (DOL), the highest amount among all 50 states.
+The Division of Coal Mine Workers' Compensation at the DOL administers the claims filed under the Black Lung Benefits Act.
+The Act provides compensation to coal miners who are totally disabled by pneumoconiosis arising out of coal mine employment, and to survivors of coal miners whose deaths are attributable to the disease.
 The Act also provides eligible miners with medical coverage for the treatment of lung diseases related to pneumoconiosis.